 The second tip is to keep the sun, or any bright light source, at the back of the camera operator.
 To get a nicely lit shot, you want the light falling on the subject of your picture.
 If the sun is behind your subject, you will get a silhouette.
 Although they can be pretty, most of the time a silhouette is not appropriate.
 This shot of my daughter swimming at sunset is a perfect example of how backlight creates a silhouette.

 When shooting video, it’s standard practice to take a variety of angles of the same action.
 You can do this by using multiple cameras or by repeating the action and placing the camera in a different spot each time.
 If things are happening fast, or you do not have enough control over the situation to have the action repeated, get in the habit of moving quickly and placing the camera in a variety of locations while the action is happening.
 Also get in the habit of taking cutaways and closeups to disguise jump cuts.

 In addition to getting different angles, get different scopes.
-Scope is a term for how close the camera appears to the subject.
+(Scope is a term for how close the camera appears to the subject.)
 Is it a wide-shot, a medium-shot or a close-up?
 Getting a variety of scopes helps make the final edited video much more visually interesting.
 The viewer can see detail in a close-up that would go unnoticed in a wide shot.

 If you are videotaping groups of people, do your best to get faces and not backs.
 Faces are much more interesting.
 That seems obvious, but many novices end up getting lots of backs because that is often easier.
 For example, if you are videotaping a seminar, you might feel obligated to set up in the very back of the room in order to stay out of the way.
 I’m all for setting up in an unobtrusive spot, but crowd shots of people’s backs are not very appealing.
 A better spot to setup is where you can see the speaker well but you can also see faces in the crowd too.

 I hope this helps you use your video camera better!